meanie20/Inspire-in-STEM/README1.md

     Day two: Basics of Python commands such as print(), declaring and intializing variables, how to print integers using the str(),how to enable users input and simple calculations using operators.

+    Day three:

+    Day four:Lists and how to work with lists, loops: while, for, do while